WeirdWood/cloudflare-workers/README.md

 # 👷 Cloudflare Worker

-Cloudflare Worker code for https://gamezbd-info.pages.dev This project also need https://github.com/WeirdWood/gamez-telegram-scraper to be deployed
+Cloudflare Worker code for https://gamezbd-info.pages.dev

+This project also needs https://github.com/WeirdWood/gamez-telegram-scraper to be deployed.

 #### Wrangler